kchu25/CDLmotif.jl/README.md

 More details on this later.

 # Contact
-Please contact <skchu@wustl.edu> or raise an issue on the github repor with any questions about installation or usage.
+Please contact <skchu@wustl.edu> or raise an issue on the github repo with any questions about installation or usage.

 # Notes
 - We plan to drop the dependence to MEME's utilitiies in the near future.